 The Ongoing Partnership Difference

-Recent optimizations have included:
+Recent work has included:

-- Enhanced search functionality improvements
+- Search functionality improvements

 - Mobile UX refinements based on user behavior data

-- Performance monitoring and proactive improvements
+- Performance monitoring and proactive fixes

 Is Your WooCommerce Store Hitting Its Ceiling?